sheenhm/sheenhm.github.io/README.md

 - GENIUS. <sup>[2](#footnote_2)</sup>
 - PERSONALITY. <sup>[3](#footnote_3)</sup>

+Interested in:
+ I am interested in making an AI that has shape of girl.
+Because of my love experiences, I think AI is more better than real girl.
+I will make it and then be a billionaire like Bill Gates.

 ```

 There is no one who is better than me at math and programming.